 Dr. Becker’s PhD and scientific training allows her to understand the chemical and biological aspects of aromatherapy.
 She uses peer reviewed research and coursework to formulate aromatic therapies for specific purposes, relying on scientific aspects of the aromatics.
 Her extensive benchwork in the lab means that she understands the specifics of aromatic formulating and manufacturing.

 Dr. Becker’s mission is to combine scientific training with advanced aromatherapy training, to help others and further advance evidence-based aromatherapy.
 She has written scientific articles detailing the biological and chemical properties of essential oils and aromatic compounds.
 Dr. Becker has detailed the mechanism of influenza infection and the aromatic chemicals and essential oils that have been shown scientifically to fight this communicable infection.
 She has dispelled the myths that essential oils can fix DNA or clean cell receptors, by describing genetic and cellular biology mechanisms.
 Dr. Becker has also written about formulating for pain management, based on the cell receptors involved in inflammation and pain.
-She taught the skills needed to read peer reviewed research and cite research properly, and has been featured on two podcasts.
+She taught the skills needed to read peer reviewed research and cite research properly, and has been featured on three podcasts.
 Dr. Becker has served as a peer reviewer as well, and consults for several industry leaders and clinical aromatherapists.